Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Application: Smart Order Routing

-Consider a trader who faces a task to sell certain shares of a given asset in a repeated setting.
+Consider a trader who faces a task of selling certain shares of a given asset in a repeated setting.
 The trader has access to $(J+N)$ venues where $J$ of them are lit pools and $N$ of them are dark pools.

-In each iteration $t$, the trader receives a task to sell $S_t$ shares of the given asset where $S_t$ are sampled iid from some unknown distribution $\mu_S$.
-Assume that $\mu_S$ is defined on a compact set such that $s \leq S_t \leq S$ holds $\mu_S$-almost surely with some $0<s<S$.